 - Robert D. Austin - Measuring and Managing Performance in Organizations

 Probably my most radical decision in 2012 was to change my job.
 I had been working for Phonak AG for more than seven years and when the opportunity arose to start with eBay, I decided to have a go.
-There were more than 80 applications for the position and I somehow managed to convince them that I was the right choice.
+There was a huge number of applications for the position and I somehow managed to convince them that I was the right choice.
 I am very glad it worked out.
 Working at eBay is wonderful, there is a lot to learn and my flight schedule has become very busy.
 I was sitting on a plane on 16 trips and I travelled 53,318 km in total.

 With a lot of help by James Bach and Anne-Marie Charrett I started coaching testers on Skype.
 I have done 30 one to two hour coaching sessions in 2012.
 Coaching testers is a perfect activity to learn more myself.
 Currently, my coaching activities are on hold because everything else is very busy and I cannot do everything.